THE CONVENE COMMUNITY

 Coach, Trainer, Consultant, Podcaster, and Motivational Speaker

-Matthew is an expert speaker/trainer on using scenario-based training
+-Matthew is an expert speaker/trainer on using scenario-based

 Matthew has experienced many lessons throughout the duration of his career, but there was one night in 2001 that ultimately changed his life and became the motivation for his life’s mission.
 During routine shipboard training off Marine Corps Air Station New River, NC, Matthew was the lead pilot of one of two CH-46E helicopters during training that night.
 Due to a ’12 second human error’ in the second aircraft, the helicopter impacted the water, killing three Marines, including Matthew’s good friend and combat air crewman.